 Some say that fear is the mind-killer, but these people have never experienced boredom.
+We’re not talking about the blissful time when you decide to do nothing and enjoy it.

-We’re not talking about the blissful time where you decide to do nothing and enjoy it.
 It’s about the times when you want to do something, but nothing seems cool.
-A dreadful slog making minutes of your free time feel like hours as you try to find something exciting to tide you over to the next batch of duties or a more adequate time to go to sleep.
+A dreadful slog making minutes of your free time feel like hours as you try to find something exciting to tide you over to the next batch of duties or a more acceptable time to go to sleep.

 When boredom strikes, finding a good video game can be a great shield.
-Only video games offer “having something to do”, “having something to watch”, and “having something to think about” mixed in different proportions so that you can get the concoctions matching the mental state boredom induces in you.
+Only video games offer “having something to do”, “having something to watch”, and “having something to think about” mixed in different proportions so that you can get the concoctions matching the mental state that boredom induces in you.

 GameReleaseGenreDeveloper